sven-n/MuMain/README.md

 to Season 6 Episode 3.

 What I have done so far:
+  * 🔥 The framerate has been increased.
+    * By default, it uses V-Sync without fps limit.
+If V-Sync is not available, it limits to 60 fps.
-  * 🔥 The framerate has been increased to 60 fps and can be adjusted with the chat command `$fps <value>`.
-The options menu includes a checkbox to reduce effects.
+    * The options menu includes a checkbox to reduce effects to achieve higher frame rates.
+    * Chat commands:
+      * Change FPS-Limit: `$fps <value>`
+      * Enable V-Sync: `$vsync on`
+      * Disable V-Sync: `$vsync off`
   * 🔥 Optimized some OpenGL calls by using vertex arrays.
 This should result in a better frame rate when many players and objects are visible.
   * 🔥 Added inventory and vault extensions.